deNBI/cloud-user-docs/wiki/portal.md

 ![X2Go Client](img/x2go_client.png)

 You also have to select the session type and the private key of your public ssh key that you provided in the user information tab.
-Please select also theelect the session